tigamadou/shoptemplate/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-  This project is part of the Microverse Project and is done  according to the required specifications.
+  I've build this project according to a design and specifications received.

 ### Build With